FAQ about low-carbohydrate diets and mental health

 Low-carbohydrate living requires giving up many of our favorite addictive foods and beverages, and it can be tempting to substitute new vices for the old ones.
 Low-carbohydrate alcoholic beverages and sugar-free caffeinated beverages are popular and trendy in some low-carbohydrate communities.
 Alcohol and caffeine are mind-altering drugs with the potential for significant psychiatric side effects which vary depending on the quantity, the pattern of use, and the individual.
 Pay careful attention to how these substances affect you and know your limits.

-Both alcohol and caffeine, even in modest amounts, raise stress hormone levels and can cause anxiety and insomnia.5 Alcohol, like sugar, is a powerful promoter of oxidative stress which can damage and even kill brain cells over time (see part two of this guide).6 Regular alcohol use has been linked to depression (and vice versa) along with many other psychiatric conditions.7 I’ve noticed in my clinical practice that, for some people, even an occasional drink with dinner can impair concentration, mood, and productivity the following day.
+Both alcohol and caffeine, even in modest amounts, raise stress hormone levels and can cause anxiety and insomnia.7 Alcohol, like sugar, can promote oxidative stress, which can damage and even kill brain cells over time (see part two of this guide).8 Regular alcohol use has been linked to depression (and vice versa) along with many other psychiatric conditions.9 I’ve noticed in my clinical practice that, for some people, even an occasional drink with dinner can impair concentration, mood, and productivity the following day.10

 If you are struggling with mental health issues of any kind, you owe it to yourself to see how you feel without these substances in your life, so you can make an informed decision about their risks and benefits.
 If alcohol is a significant part of your life, you may need professional support to safely and successfully stop drinking.